Port State Control Inspections: How to Prepare

 • Check the oil record book entries are complete and up to date

-• Ensure all corrective actions from previous inspections are closed out
+• Close out all corrective actions from previous inspections

 • Brief the crew on their roles and expected conduct during the inspection